DinhLeGaulois2/dewey-decimal-system/README.md

 > A **Relational Database** is needed, and MySQL was chosen.
 For now, the project has **96 tables**, well-normalized.
 This ERR was created using **MySQL WorkBench** to give us a global view and also the relationship between tables.
 ALL ***id*** are **UUIDv4** instead of **int**, etc. "**Transaction**" and "**cascade**" deleting are used to deal correctly with data in **CRUD** (**C**reate, **R**ead, **U**pdate and **D**elete operations).:

 ![alt text](img/01-ERR.jpg)
-(the schema above has only 91 tables, now it has 96, but the idea is there...)

 ---